- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 Grill’d offer three salads and the lowest calorie one, the Chicken Pom Salad has just 361 calories (1520kj) however, this doesn’t mean all of them are… the next lowest in calories, the Superpower Salad has 588 calories (2470kj) – that’s roughly the same as the Simply Grill’d and more than both the Field Day and the HotBird.

-The Chicken Caesar has 704 calories (2960kj) – far higher than lots of burgers on the menu.
+The Chicken Caesar has 590 calories (2480kj) – higher than some of the burgers on the menu.

 I’m not saying the salad is an unhealthy choice – the Superpower Salad particularly contains heaps more veggies than you’ll get in a burger for starters, but if you’re ordering it purely because you’re trying to cut calories, you can find lower calorie options on the menu (if you skip the sides).